spencerhcheng/AirBnB_clone_v2/README.md

 # AirBnB Clone Version 2.0

-: python BaseModel Class, unittests, python CLI, & web static
+: python BaseModel Class, unittests, python CLI, & web static, MySQL

 ### Synopsis
 The objective of the AirBnB Clone project is to learn the fundamental concepts to building a web application similar to AirBnB.
 AirBnB.
 AirBnB is an online marketplace and hospitality service, enabling people to lease or rent short-term lodging.